richmahn/en_tn/1th/front/intro.md

 #### What is the "second coming" of Jesus? ####

-Paul wrote a lot in this letter about Jesus' eventual return to Earth.
+Paul wrote much in this letter about Jesus' eventual return to Earth.
 When Jesus returns, he will judge all mankind.
-He will also rule over creation as king.
-And he will cause there to be peace everywhere.
+He will also rule over creation, and there will be peace everywhere.

 #### What happens to those who die before the return of Christ? ####